safe-global/safe-docs/pages/safe-smart-account/demo.md

 # Account Abstraction demo app

 [The Safe{Core} SDK](https://github.com/safe-global/safe-core-sdk) allows builders to add account abstraction functionality into their apps.
-This demo is an example on how to use our different packages (Auth Kit, OnRamp Kit & Relay Kit).
+This demo is an example on how to use our different packages (Auth Kit, Onramp Kit & Relay Kit).

-See the [Safe{Core} Account Abstraction SDK Docs](https://docs.safe.global/learn/safe-core-account-abstraction-sdk) for more details.
+See the [Safe{Core} Account Abstraction SDK Docs](../safe-core-sdk/overview.md) for more details.

 ## Installation

 To run this project locally:

-Install deps:
+Install dependencies:

 ```bash
 yarn install